Hello everybody! My name is Cédric and I am 38 old.

 What is your current configuration?

-My setup is (for now): an A2000 in original desktop with 2MB ChipRAM mod, Vampire V500 V2+, 2x CF drives, Gotek and Floppy drives, network, HP Laserjet printer and Toccata soundcard for some testing with Digibooster.
+My setup is (for now): an A2000 in original desktop with 2MB ChipRAM mod, Vampire V500 V2+, 2x CF drives, Gotek and Floppy drives, network, HP Laserjet printer, and Toccata soundcard for some testing with Digibooster.

-What are your favorite activities on Amiga?
+What are your favorite activities in Amiga?

-I don’t play games and mainly use my Amiga for working.
+I don’t play games and mainly use my Amiga for work.
 I launch games only to see intros and hear music but I never really take time for gaming.
 I like to watch demos and testing the Vampire.